Undergraduate Education

 • You will learn from some of UConn’s best teachers, including several recipients of campus-wide teaching awards.

-• You will study the various forces that influence our world today, including American politics; the politics of other nations; international affairs; the legal system; the politics of race, gender, and ethnicity; or the political ideas that motivate people.
+• You will study the various forces that influence our world today, including American politics; the politics of other nations; international affairs; the legal system; the politics of intersectional indigeneity, race, and ethnicity; and the political ideas that motivate people.

 • We offer a variety of internships, including in Congress, the Connecticut state legislature, law firms, state and federal agencies, and advocacy groups.

-• There are many opportunities to study abroad and to get involved in organizations like the Pre-Law Society, the International Relations Club, the Model UN, and the Pi Sigma Alpha honor society.
+• There are many opportunities to study abroad and to get involved in organizations like the Law Society, Model UN, and Pi Sigma Alpha honor society.

 • Our liberal arts education will give you skills that are essential in any career, including communication, critical reasoning, quantitative analysis, and an appreciation for human diversity.